Pradosh Kaal Bhojan: Sacred Twilight Discipline in Ancient Hinduism for Mindful Eating

 What is Pradosh Kaal Bhojan?

-Pradosh Kaal Bhojan refers to an ancient Hindu practice of taking a single daily meal after sunset within the Pradosh period, which lasts six ghatikas (approximately 144 minutes) after sunset.
-This frames nourishment as a mindful, sacred act rather than a hurried routine.
+Pradosh Kaal Bhojan is an ancient Hindu practice of taking a single daily meal after sunset within the Pradosh period.
+The article frames it as an act of discipline, devotion, and mindful eating aligned with the transition from day to night.

-How is Pradosh Kaal Bhojan practiced culturally?
+How is Pradosh Kaal Bhojan practiced?